 - Location: No. 1 Binjiang Road (Within Xiangbishan Park), Xiangshan District, Guilin

-1. Water-Moon Cave: It is a natural round cave between the trunk and body of the elephant.
+It is a natural round cave between the trunk and body of the elephant.
 The Li River flows through the cave and when night falls the cave looks like a full, bright moon floating on the river, creating a romantic picture, hence the name.
 For centuries a lot of poets visited Water-Moon Cave and engraved their stories there, so in and around the cave there are many carvings and inscriptions.

 How was Water-Moon Cave formed?

-About 200 million years ago, when the Indian Subcontinental Plate ran into the Eurasian Continental Plate, the crustal movement lifted up the landscape in Guilin and caused the shrinking of Li River, leaving the mystical limestone karst mountains.
+About 200 million years ago, when the Indian Subcontinental Plate ran into the Eurasian Continental Plate, the crustal movement lifted up the landscape in Guilin and caused the shrinking of the Li River, leaving the mystical limestone karst mountains.
 The Li River water washed the softer substances at the foothill and eroded a small circular hole.
-As time passing by, the hole has “grown” into a 17-meter-long, 9.5-meter-wide and 12-meter-high round cave, called “Water-Moon Cave” today.
+As time passing by, the hole has “grown” into a 17-meter-long, 9.5-meter-wide, and 12-meter-high round cave, called “Water-Moon Cave” today.

-Legend about Elephant Trunk Hill
+The legend about Elephant Trunk Hill